 Now is the time to begin planning for frost events.
-Historically, the first freeze can occur as early as the 15th of November.
+Historically, the first freeze can occur as early as the November 15.
 Purchase and/or stage your frost protection so that if and when an event occurs, you are prepared.
 Use a fabric such as N-Sulate, burlap or old sheets; never use plastic as it causes plants to burn where they come into contact with it.
 Frost cloth such as N-Sulate can be found at various garden centers.

 Move your Karoo Rose (Adenium spp.) to a protected area such as a covered patio to protect from frost and winter rains.
 In case of a severe frost, bring the plant indoors for a short period of time.
 Check out our Desert Gardening Guide on Adenium for more information.